-The Breadalbane family bought Bolfracks in 1806 and until 1922, when the present owner’s grandfather bought the property, the land became part of the Taymouth Castle designed landscape.
+The Breadalbane family bought Bolfracks in 1806 and until 1922, when the Price family bought the property, the land became part of the Taymouth Castle designed landscape.
 The hill was the home beat of the Castle and Bolfracks House became the factors house and management centre for the whole of the Breadalbane Estates.

 Bolfracks Estates has some unique pieces of archaeology located on the estate.
 Perhaps the best known is the stone circle known as Croft Moraig.